waimea-msmalley/300DTD-Assesment/docs/Development.md

 After Styles
 ![Alt text](images/afterstyles.png)

-> Good start.
-Definitely needs some work with the buttons and the spacing between some text.
+> "Good start.
+Definitely needs some work with the buttons and the spacing between some text."

 Upon editing, I found out that on a light themed device, the background of the web site also inherits that light colour theme (How user Feedback was acted upon.)